Yes you can...Start work again!

 This is why the SBI website building process is so popular:

-I am proud to tell you that I support the SBI! process of website building because I can still see in my mind's eye the seminar where I paid $5,000 for a website building process that did not work.
-SBI! pays me a referral fee for promoting something that I believe in.
+I am proud to tell you that I support the Solo Build It! process of website building because I can still see in my mind's eye the seminar where I paid $5,000 for a website building process that did not work.
+Solo Build It! pays me a referral fee for promoting something that I believe in.